iliur/Matchmaking_Prediction/README.md

 Evaluation: time-based split (train first ~80% of matches, test on the next ~20%); report AUC / LogLoss / Brier.

 Upgrade path: optional HistGradientBoosting + Isotonic (already in code) when more data or richer features (champ/role embeddings, draft/synergy, queue/patch-specific models).
+However, for best matchmaking, abit of chaos is for the better.
+No need to overcomplicate with niche (and hard-to-use) metrics

 ---